 Copyright-free holiday illustrations are the starting point for these old-fashioned egg holders.
 (Books and CDs of these illustrations are available at bookstores and online.)
 Color-copy the images or print them from your computer; cut out and glue each one to a strip of colored paper.
-Wrap the strip into a circle large enough to hold an egg upright and secure ends.
+Wrap the strip into a circle large enough to hold an egg upright and secure the ends.

 Showcase spring treasures by using a clear glass cloche elevated on a footed cake plate.
 Silver-tone accents pair nicely with blue-violet blooms, a vintage photo, and paper ducklings.
 Varying the height and scale of the objects adds interest to the Easter display.

 Make your favorite cake the belle of the Easter ball by turning it into the centerpiece of an adorable display.
-Use your favorite Easter pieces -- like a ceramic rabbit -- to let your guests know that spring has arrived.
+Use your favorite Easter pieces—like a ceramic rabbit—to let your guests know that spring has arrived.

 If you can hand-deliver your Easter greeting, make it a blooming card.
 Create a card using cardstock and then glue a piece of scallop-edge vellum to the front of it.
 Layer a decorative envelope on top and cut a hole big enough for a small florist's tube just above it.
 Insert a few flowers into the tube and push it through the hole in the card.

 Velvety leaves of lamb's ear are hot-glued to a plastic-foam wreath to create this pretty look.
 Be sure to cover the sides as well as the top to hide the entire foam ring.
-Hot-glue silk flowers to the leaves for colorful accents and then hang wreath with a ribbon or set flat on a dining table as an Easter centerpiece.
+Hot-glue silk flowers to the leaves for colorful accents, and then hang the wreath with a ribbon or set flat on a dining table as an Easter centerpiece.

-Editor's Tip: In lieu of fresh leaves use artificial ones to create a timeless wreath.
+Editor's Tip: In lieu of fresh leaves, use artificial ones to create a timeless wreath.